 Dr. Albert G. Schlink Applied Health Science Scholarship: This scholarship is awarded to a junior or senior majoring in applied health science who is enrolled at Firelands College or who is transferring from Firelands to the College of Health and Human Services on the BGSU main campus.

-Wood County Hospital foundation grant: This scholarship was established as an annual award for a Wood County, Ohio resident pursuing a career in allied health care.
+Wood County Hospital Foundation Scholarship: This scholarship was established as an annual award for a Wood County, Ohio resident pursuing a career in allied health care.
 Rising juniors and seniors; 3.0 GPA; intend to be an intern at a Wood County facility.
 Preference will be given to a Wood County resident.

-Nursing Scholarships: The grant is based on a minimum GPA of 2.8, financial need and excellence in the Nursing Program.
-Following opportunities are available like Nursing foundation grant; Olive H. Schlink Nursing Scholarship based on academic excellence and financial need and Joanne Navin Nursing Scholarship to a rising junior or senior who has been admitted to the nursing program.
+Nursing Scholarships: The scholarship is based on a minimum GPA of 2.8, financial need and excellence in the Nursing Program.
+Following scholarships are available like Nursing Foundation Scholarship; Olive H. Schlink Nursing Scholarship based on academic excellence and financial need and Joanne Navin Nursing Scholarship to a rising junior or senior who has been admitted to the nursing program.
 Preference is given to students who have demonstrated a desire to become a Certified Nurse Practitioner.

 Andrew Lawrence Rowe Memorial Scholarship: This scholarship is awarded to a full-time rising junior or senior in the College of Health & Human Services who is enrolled in the Criminal Justice program with a minimum GPA of 3.25.

-Schlink foundation grant Fund for the Health Science Residential Community: This scholarship is designed to assist with the surcharge for participation in the Health Science Residential Community.
+Schlink Foundation Scholarship Fund for the Health Science Residential Community: This scholarship is designed to assist with the surcharge for participation in the Health Science Residential Community.
 It is based on financial need, based on results of the FAFSA form.

 Jean Pasakarnis Buchanan Scholarship: This scholarship was established to a rising junior or senior majoring in either biology or Medical Laboratory Science.
 Applications are available from the Biology Department.